Tramshed, Cardiff

 Tramshed is a music and arts venue in Cardiff, Wales, located in a Grade II-listed building that was once the old tram depot for west Cardiff.
 The newly redeveloped venue opened to the public in October 2015.
 It has a 1,000 capacity, however this is only reached up to six occasions per annum.

-The development includes 30 live/work units that are due for completion in Spring 2016.
+The development includes 30 live/work units that were due for completion in Spring 2016.

 History

 Tramshed is located in the refurbished Cardiff Tram Depot and Central Workshops, in the suburb of Grangetown.
 The Grangetown tram depot was one of six in Cardiff (though three of these closed in 1902/3).
 Its red brick buildings date from 1902, were extended in 1925 and served as the terminus for Cardiff's trams to the west of the city, from 1902 until 1946.
 They were used for the trolleybus service until 1953.
 They became Grade II listed in 1997, as a "rare surviving large building from a major tramway system".
 The main street façade consists of eleven brick gables, each with a louvred oculus and two semi-circular windows at high level.

 In later years the buildings became the maintenance workshops for Cardiff Council's vehicles.
 In 2002 and 2003 the buildings were first proposed as a site for a £3.5 million arts centre (named The Depot) as part of Cardiff's bid to become European Capital of Culture 2008.
 Cardiff failed in their bid and the arts centre idea didn't go any further at the time.